- Who We Are

-Advocates in our new Elder Victim Advocate program will serve as a link between elder victims of abuse and the necessary supports they need in order to respond to special circumstances.
+Advocates in our new Elder Victim Advocate program serve as the link between elder victims of crime and the necessary supports they need in order to respond to special circumstances.
 LifeSpan has continuously been recognized as a leader in the field of elder advocacy and is uniquely poised and excited to be expanding our senior service role and expertise in Butler County.

 In order to further expand its capacity to reach as many victims as possible, LifeSpan is recruiting and training volunteers to serve as Victim Advocates.